The Dark Eye: Demonicon: Plot

 Calandra notices at night that people are always being kidnapped by someone in the Moloch Mountain.
-Calandra decides to follow the man and free the kidnappers.
+Calandra decides to follow the man and free the kidnapped.
 However, she does not tell this to her father or Cairon.
 When the two notice that she has disappeared and they are informed that she has descended into the Moloch Mountain, they fear that she is trying to avoid marrying Falk.
 Father, who recently lost a leg, cannot follow her, so Cairon descends the Moloch mountain alone.
 He finds Calandra, but both are injured in a fight.
 They bandage each other's wounds, which Father has always strictly forbidden, and their blood mixes.
 The gifts awaken and both can cast magic from now on.
-They eventually fight their way to the kidnapper, who turns out to be a canibal and is in the process of eating a kidnapped man.
+They eventually fight their way to the kidnapper, who turns out to be a cannibal and is in the process of eating a kidnapped man.
 Cairon defeats the cannibal.
 The player has the choice to kill him or let him go.
 If he is killed, the remaining prisoners die, as the prison can no longer be opened due to a magic seal.
 If he is allowed to leave, he will release the captives and disappear.

 Cairon and Calandra return to the refugee camp.
 They both have feelings for each other and Calandra asks Cairon to stop the wedding.
 Falk appears at the refugee camp and Cairon insists in front of him that the wedding be called off.
 Falk then says that Cairon should let off steam in the city and gives him a permit with which he can enter the city at least temporarily.
 Cairon searches for a way to gain citizenship for himself and his family without Calandra having to marry Falk.
 Fergolosh, the captain of the city guard, and Parel, leader of a gang of smugglers, can make this possible for him.
 However, both want Cairon to persuade a brothel in which a necromancer is up to no good to submit to the control of either the City Guard or the Cartel.
 Cairon finds the necromancer in the brothel and kills him.
 The owner wants Cairon to decide who to join.
 Both options have pros and cons for the city.

 As a result, Cairon and his family received the citizenship of Fergolosh or Parel.
 Both ask Cairon to accept another assignment.
 A mage should place himself in the care of either the city guard or the cartel.
 Both sides want to prevent the other from exploiting the magician's knowledge.
-After deciding who to entrust the mage to, either the cartel will attack the Guards Armory or cairon will attack it himself.
+After deciding who to entrust the mage to, either the cartel will attack the Guards Armory or Cairon will attack it himself.
 After completing this task, a summoner will attack the refugee camp and turn almost everyone into undead.
 The summoner wants to summon a creature to attack the city.
 Cairon seems to stop him at first and the summoner disappears.